-Shown is a milk glass tray attributed to Fenton Glass that is very close in shape, style and design to the Rene Lalique Charme Bowl and the three part Charme Jardiniere centerpiece.
-This tray is a different size than the authentic pieces, but the design leaves plenty of room for collectors to be fooled, both in the style of the piece, the same overhanging rim, and the molded rim decoration.
+Shown is a milk glass tray and the same tray in green glass attributed to Fenton Glass that are very close in shape, style and design to the Rene Lalique Charme Bowl and the three part Charme Jardiniere centerpiece.
+These trays are a different size than the authentic pieces, but the design leaves plenty of room for collectors to be fooled, both in the style of the piece, the same overhanging rim, and the molded rim decoration.

-The tray shown is 13 inches long, by 9 and 1/2 inches wide, by 2 and 1/4 inches high.
-This is the only one we have ever seen, so we don't know if any colors or frosted/clear versions were made.
-The example shown has no signature or markings of any kind.
+The trays shown are 13 inches long, by 9 and 1/2 inches wide, by 2 and 1/4 inches high.
+Neither tray has a signature or markings of any kind.

 Rene Lalique used the Figurine Se Balancant design in a cachet (seal), in an oval mirror backed pendant with a silvered metal frame, and in an oval clear and frosted pendant with a hole drilled in the center near the top for the string or necklace to go through.
 The authentic pendant is about 6 centimeters tall and has no frame.
 The modern close call pendant shown here is a lot more heavy handed in the molded detail; more coarse than the authentic ones.
 And it is a bit shorter, more like 4 centimeters to 4 and 1/2 centimeters tall.
 And of course, the original pendants have the hole in the middle of the top and no frame.
 The close call example that has appeared was unsigned.